In this post, we will learn how the Angular Forms API works and how it can be used to build complex forms. We will go through the following topics:

 You are probably wondering what we gained here.
-On the surface there is already a big gain: We can now unit test the form validation logic.
+On the surface there is already a big gain: the template of the component is a lot cleaner, and focuses only on presentation logic.

-This mean that both the controls and the whole form itself can be viewed as a continuous stream of values, that can be subscribed to and processed using commonly used functional primitives.
+This means that both the controls and the whole form itself can be viewed as a continuous stream of values, that can be subscribed to and processed using commonly used RxJs operators.

-For example, its possible to subscribe to the form stream of values using the Observable API like this:
+For example, it's possible to subscribe to the Form stream of values using the

-What we are doing here is taking the stream of form values (that changes each time the user types in an input field), and then apply to it some commonly used functional programming operators:
+What we are doing here is taking the stream of form values (that changes each time the user types in an input field), and then apply to it some commonly used RxJs operators:

 map and taking only the valid form values using

-But like its usual in the case of Observable-based APIs, FRP techniques can help easily implement many use cases that would otherwise be rather hard to implement such as:
+This observable-based API makes it easy to implement many advanced use cases that would otherwise be rather hard to implement such as:

 - typical desktop features like undo/redo